 What Is the Job Demand for Environmental Biologists?

 The job outlook for environmental scientists in general is excellent.
-Employment is projected to grow 15% from 2012 to 2022, which is faster than the average for all occupations.
-Issues like climate change and fracking have spurred more public interest in the environment.
+Employment is projected to grow 8% between 2020 and 2030.* Issues like climate change and fracking have spurred more public interest in the environment.
 The country's aging infrastructure will also have to be replaced.
 These issues will likely fuel job growth.

 Many of the new jobs will be in private consulting firms that help clients manage environmental concerns and comply with regulations.
-However, most of the jobs will still be in government and academia.
+However, most of the jobs will still be in government and academia.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 How Do I Get an Environmental Biologist Degree?